 Now, saturated fat.
-We don’t need to call it a “bad fat” necessarily, but it’s also not good.
+We don’t need to call it a “bad fat” necessarily, but it’s also not great.
 It’s somewhere in between.
 Why?
-Well, saturated fat in large quantities will negatively affect your cholesterol.
+Well, saturated fat in really large quantities will negatively affect your cholesterol.
 However, it is found in many foods that have amazing health benefits overall, so moderation is key.
-You don’t need to cut coconut oil or coconut milk out of your diet because of the saturated fat, but you should avoid unnecessary and excessive saturated fat in deep fried and processed foods.
+You don’t need to cut coconut milk or red meat out of your diet because of the saturated fat, but you should avoid unnecessary and excessive saturated fat in deep fried and processed foods.

 Trans fats are jerks.
 These are usually manmade fats that increase the shelf life of food and have no nutritional benefit whatsoever.
 So screw those guys.
 Here in the U.S, the FDA actually put a ban in place just last year on these suckers.
 You’ve likely seen “partially hydrogenated oil” on an ingredient list before, but those have since been banned.
 Naturally-occurring trans fat can still be found in dairy products, however.